CarolinaKra/Carolina_Portfolio/README.md

 ![BayesianNetwork](/docs/assets/graphsmall.png)

-_Graphical representation of the bayesian network I created for the dss showing the prior probabilities_
+_Graphical representation of the bayesian network I created for the DSS_

 ## [Project 6: Blockchain Development](https://github.com/CarolinaKra/Blockchain)
-### I took part of the creation of ZimCoin
+### I took part in the creation of ZimCoin
 * Developed a cryptocurrency
 * Developed the transaction unit, using cryptography for the transaction signature and the transaction verification.
 * Developed the block unit, and the function for mining a block using proof-of-work as the consensus mechanism.